ezietz/Instagram/README.md

 - [x] Added tab bar to allow user to smoothly transition between viewing their feed and accessing the camera
 - [x] Added real Instagram title on applicable screens
 - [x] Allowed user to see how many posts they have made on their profile view
-- [x] Customized the selection effect of each post cell and navigation bar
+- [x] Customized the selection effect of each post cell
+- [x] Customized the navigation bar to have Instagram logo
 - [x] Allowed user to pull to refresh in order to view their posts in profile view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):